Bachelor of ScienceInteractive Media

 SpacEscape is a problem-solving mobile game created by students and faculty at Harrisburg University of Science and Technology.
 The game provides middle school students an opportunity to learn about space science while practicing their problem-solving skills.

-A peer-review paper co-authored by Harrisburg University Interactive Media Professor Dr. Kelly Boudreau was recently published in a special issue…
+Harrisburg University Interactive Media Professor Dr. Kelly Boudreau has been invited to participate in a game studies keynote roundtable discussion…

 Take the Next Step